How do I know which New Zealand immigration advisers I can trust?

 Want to know if you can trust our New Zealand immigration advisers?

-We have three immigration licensed immigration advisors for New Zealand – Sarah Hewitt, Maike Versfeld and Katrin Maja O’Flynn.
+We have two licensed immigration advisors for New Zealand – Maike Versfeld and Katrin Maja O’Flynn.
 You can get to know them better on our website or go straight their profiles on the IAA website:

 Please feel free to contact us to discuss your immigration journey!